Maliheh Shishebor: The secret of happiness

 I had learned through experience that if I resisted during those most difficult moments, I would tire and wear out my enemy.

-In prison, they usually allowed visitors once a month which only my parents were permitted.
-And once a year during the (Iranian) New Year, my sister and brother were allowed as well.
+parents were permitted.
+And once a year during the (Iranian) New Year,

 In all honesty, I must acknowledge that my parents endured more torture during my imprisonment.